whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 #### Learning Through Teaching

 This session taught by Mod 4 students was a valuable discussion about what we can gain from being mentors.
 We discussed the concept that we learn better when we teach the content to someone else.
-We also discussed tips for reaching out to mentors, being a good mentee, and being a good mentor when that times.
+We also discussed tips for reaching out to mentors, being a good mentee, and being a good mentor when that time comes.
 I am excited to use these tips as I move into Mod 2 and can help Mod 1 students.

 ## E: Community Participation